circuitdojo/docs/src/nrf9160-sdk-setup-windows-old.md

 ## Testing it

-You can quickly test if your SDK is set up correctly by checking out the [`blinky` example](nrf9160-blinky-sample.md).
+You can quickly test if your SDK is set up correctly by checking out the [samples](nrf9160-example-code.md).
 Make sure that you've closed and re-opened all terminals and Visual Studio Code so the environment is correct.
 Otherwise you may have issues compiling or flashing code.